jmau111/jmau111.github.io/content/posts/2023-01-02-outbound-traffic.md

 Most packages might be best suited for an individual usage and are only suggested for your tests.

 Besides, their setup might be tricky, so read each documentation carefully before.
-Windows and macOS apps should be more easy to configure, though.
+Windows and macOS apps should be easier to configure, though.

 ### Linux tools